Albanian principalities: Despotate of Arta

 Despotate of Arta (1355–1416) was a Despotate, ruled by Albanian chieftains of Epirus.
 It was created after the defeat of Nikephoros II Orsini in 1358 and ceased to exist in 1416.
 After the death of Peter Losha in 1374, the Albanian despotates of Arta and Angelocastron were united under the rule of Despot Gjin Bua Shpata.
-The territory of this despotate was from the Corinth Gulf to Acheron River in the North, neighboring with the Principality of John Zenevisi, another state created in the area of the Despotate of Epirus.
+The territory of this despotate was from the Corinth Gulf to Acheron River in the North, neighbouring with the Principality of Gjon Zenebishi, another state created in the area of the Despotate of Epirus.
 The Despotate of Epirus managed to control in this period only the eastern part of Epirus, with its capital in Ioannina.

-During this period the Despotate of Epirus was ruled by Thomas II Preljubović, who was in an open conflict with Gjin Bue Shpata.
-In 1375, Gjin Bue Shpata started an offensive in Ioannina, but he couldn't invade the city.
+During this period the Despotate of Epirus was ruled by Thomas II Preljubović, who was in an open conflict with Gjin Bua Shpata.
+In 1375, Gjin Bua Shpata started an offensive in Ioannina, but he couldn't invade the city.
 Although Shpata married with the sister of Thomas II Preljubović, Helena their war did not stop.
 After the death of Gjin Bua Shpata in 1399, the Despotate of Arta weakened continuously.
 Among the animosities with the rulers of Janina Gjin's successor, Muriq Shpata, had to deal with the intentions of the Venetians and of Count Carlo I Tocco of Cefalonia.
-In 1416 he defeated Jakup Shpata and conquered Arta, ending the Shpata dynasty.
+In 1416 he defeated Jakup Bua Shpata and conquered Arta, ending the Shpata dynasty.

 Principality of Gjirokastër

-Principality of Gjirokastër (1373–1418) was a principality created by John Zenevisi in 1386 and abolished after the Ottoman invasion in 1434.
-In 1380, John Zenevisi was appointed sebastocrator or prefect of Vagenetia near Delvina and in 1386 he became prince.
-In 1399 Esau, supported by some Albanian clans, marched against his wife's brother-in-law John Zenevisi of Argyrokastron.
-Now Esau was routed and captured, and much of his land was occupied by Zenevisi.
+Principality of Gjirokastër (1373–1418) was a principality created by Gjon Zenebishi in 1386 and abolished after the Ottoman invasion in 1434.
+In 1380, Gjon Zenebishi was appointed sebastocrator or prefect of Vagenetia near Delvina and in 1386 he became prince.
+In 1399 Esau, supported by some Albanian clans, marched against his wife's brother-in-law Gjon Zenebishi of Gjirokastër.
+Now Esau was routed and captured, and much of his land was occupied by Zenebishi.
 Esau returned to Ioannina in 1400, regaining the reign from Zenebishi.
 Zenebishi was defeated by the Turks, he fled to the Venetian island of Corfu, but was called back two years later (1416) by an uprising of the mountain tribes.
 With the support of Venice, he again set his sights on Gjirokastra, but was chased away once more by the Turks and died in Corfu in 1418.